kwstanths/billy-the-game/README.md

 # billy-the-game
-Billy the game is a personal project to create an open world 2D game.
+Billy the game is a personal project to create an open world 2D game, by using C++, OpenGL and other similar libraries to ease development.
 The goal is to learn basic rendering techniques, physics, memory management, data structures and anything else that might be used in the development of a game